By Collection Management Librarian Dontaná

 Why you should try it: This one might feel a little too close to home as several major aspects resemble our current times.

-Description: Investigating dozens of mysterious deaths in an Indonesian internment camp, a World Health Organization doctor finds himself on a race to uncover the origins of a mysterious killer virus and find a cure before it decimates world populations.
+Description: Investigating dozens of mysterious deaths in an Indonesian internment camp, a World Health Organization doctor finds himself in a race to uncover the origins of a mysterious killer virus and find a cure before it decimates world populations.

 About Dontaná